vsingh55/homelab-ops/docs/06-remote-ops-transformation.md

 * **Outcome:** I can now `ping Internal-servers ` from a coffee shop without exposing any ports on the home router.

 ## 4. Next Steps
-* **Configuration Management:** Move away from "Shell Scripting" to "State-Based Configuration."
 * **Production Cluster:** Deploy K3s for hosting persistent tools (Traefik, Grafana).
 * **Observability:** Implement Prometheus for metrics collection.